damonge/LimberJack.jl/docs/src/index.md

-# GaussianProcess.jl
+# LimberJack.jl

-A minimal Gaussian process package in Julia.
+A differentiable cosmological code in Julia